Uniforms of the Confederate States Armed Forces: Service dress uniforms overview

 Following the Richmond Depot, other depots started up throughout the South to supply their respective regional forces.
 Major depots were in Columbus, Athens and Atlanta, Georgia for the Army of Tennessee and Houston, Texas and Shreveport, Louisiana for the Trans-Mississippi forces.
 The use of the depot system meant that army-wide uniformity was impossible, as different depots had unique uniforms (Columbus Depot jackets for instance, had breast pockets, whilst Richmond Depot jackets did not).
 This resulted in a varied set of uniforms worn by different Confederate units.

-As the war progressed, the image began to shift from the "ragged rebel" look to a well-uniformed Army in the Eastern and Western theaters.
+As the war progressed, the image began to shift from the "ragged rebel" look to a well-uniformed Army in the eastern and western theaters.
 In the last 12 months of fighting, these Confederate forces were well-uniformed, the best they had ever appeared in terms of consistency, wearing clothing made of imported blue-gray cloth, either manufactured locally or bought ready-made under contract from British manufacturers, such as Peter Tait of Limerick, Ireland, who became a major supplier of uniforms for the Confederacy.

-In the Department of the Trans-Mississippi, problems with the distribution of the plentiful uniforms made in Houston and Shreveport meant that the South Western forces went without proper uniforms for some part of the war.
+In the Department of the Trans-Mississippi, problems with the distribution of the plentiful uniforms made in Houston and Shreveport meant that the south western forces went without proper uniforms for some part of the war.

 Confederate headgear was to be the chasseur cap, or "kepi", a French military cap.
 Often broad felt or straw hats or even slouch hats were worn instead.
 The Federal Army style forage cap was also popular.
 General Stonewall Jackson was famous for wearing the forage cap.
 Confederate Cavalry troops often wore Hardee hats, much like the U.S. Army Cavalry, which was a representative of the additional "flair" associated with the Cavalry troops.
-Two examples of CSA Cavalry officer's famous for wearing these hats are Colonel John S. Mosby and General J. E. B. Stuart.
+Two examples of CSA Cavalry officers famous for wearing these hats are Colonel John S. Mosby and General J. E. B. Stuart.